RebRut03/kickstarter-analysis/README.md

    - The cancellations are relatively low comparatively speaking, but the highest cancellation month is January at 7%.

  - ### Outcomes Based on Goals - Play Projects
-   - It appears that the lower funding goal ranges produce highter the success rates.
+   - It appears that the lower funding goal categories produce a high success rate.
    - Play campaigns with a goal of less than $1,000 were 76% successful.
 Play campaigns with a goal between $1000 and $4,999 were 73% successful.
-The total funding raised between 0 and $4,999 totals approximately $1,170,000.
+Though it was out of scope, I calculated the total funding raised between 0 and $4,999 which totaled approximately $1,170,000.
-   - Given the current data, my recomendation would be for Louise to focus her efforts on smaller fudning campaigns.
-   - Play projects between 35000 and 44999 were 67% successful; however, there were only 9 project included in this funding level in the data and only approximatley $270,000 raised in this funding category.
+   - Play projects between 35000 and 44999 were 67% successful; however, there were only 9 project included in this funding level and only approximatley $270,000 raised in this funding category.
    - One thing to note, the percentages are only calculated within each funding level and not over the entirety of the project.
 For example Less than 1000 in funding is 75% successful, but it only takes into acccount fuding goals less than 1000 and only makes up 18% (186 of the 1043) of the total play projects.
+   - Given the current data, my recomendation would be for Louise to focus her efforts on smaller fudning campaigns.

  - ### Limitations in Dataset
-   - The plays on goal campaign und85% of the data was for campaigns under 10k.
-There is less data from the higher funding campaigns which make make it hard to use this as a realiable sample of the poplution.
-Only 15% of the data was for above 10k.
+   - Regarding play campaigns and their outcomes based on goals, there is significantly less data from the higher funding campaigns which could limit realiablity of using that data as a sample for that funding level.
+Appoximately 85% of the campaign data falls under $10,000; while, only 15% of the campaign data was above $10,000.

  - ### Additional Suggested Tables or Graphs
-   - Even though it was out of scope for this project, it is worth adding the funding amount pledged/raised to get a full picture of the success of the play projects instead of just relying on percentages.
-     - For example, play campaigns with a goal of less than $1,000 were 76% successful.
-Play campaigns with a goal between $1000 and $4,999 were 73% successful.
-The total funding raised between 0 and $4,999 totals approximately $1,170,000.
-   - Given the current data, my recomendation would be for Louise to focus her efforts on smaller fudning campaigns.
-   - Play projects between 35000 and 44999 were 67% successful; however, there were only 9 project included in this funding level in the data and only approximatley $270,000 raised in this funding category.
-   - Outliers box and whisker
-   - Spread
+   - As mentioned previously, in this project, we did not take into account the amount pledged to aid in determining success.
+   - I would recommend adding a box and whisker plot, to compare the distribution of campaign goals and the distribution of total amounts pledged.
+This would illustrate measures of central tendency, spread, and identification of outliers to see if the data is skewed in any way.